dendriel/rozsa-rpc/README.md

 - Add client API builder
   - Add Sync and Async method calls
   - Add reactive apis
-- Decouple transport code to allow using other implementations;
-- Create error codes sections for doc.
+- Add examples on how to overwrite the logic.